Free Snow Removal Software,

 Seasonal Contract Estimates with Tier Pricing

 The seasonal contract is the entire economic engine of a snow business — lock the customer in before the first snowfall and you eat all winter; chase per-push customers in February and you're working twice as hard for half the revenue.
 Build a Residential Seasonal contract at $400-$1,200 (unlimited pushes at a 2-inch trigger), a Commercial Parking Lot Seasonal at $2,000-$10,000 depending on lot size, and offer both alongside per-push pricing so the customer can pick.
-Send the branded estimate in August or September with a "sign before October 1 to lock your spot" deadline, and the customer taps to approve and pre-pays the deposit on their phone.
-Most snow operators close 60-70% of returning customers in the first 10 days of an August email blast — and the deposit funds the cutting edges, the salt order, and the truck-prep work before the season actually starts.
+Send the branded estimate in August or September with a "sign before October 1 to lock your spot" deadline, and the customer taps to approve and pre-pays the deposit on their phone — card or ACH.
+Most snow operators close a large share of returning customers in the first 10 days of an August email blast, and the deposit funds the cutting edges, the salt order, and the truck-prep work before the season actually starts.

 Date-Stamped Photo Proof of Clearing